-Now, let’s take a look at how these criteria manifest in the sugar addict.
+Now, let’s take a look at how these criteria manifest in the sugar-addicted:

-1. People with sugar addiction notice an increased need for more and more sugar to achieve their sugar high or they arrive at a point where it no longer provides the same boost.
+1. People with sugar addiction notice an increased need for more and more sugar or high glycemic foods to achieve their sugar high or they arrive at a point where it no longer provides the same boost.

-2. Significant withdrawal is experienced if sugar is cut out of the diet.
+2. Significant withdrawal is experienced if sugar and starches are cut out of the diet.
 Including symptoms like headaches, irritability, impaired cognitive functions, profound fatigue, trembling and shaking, nervousness, insomnia, inability to cope, or feeling like they will lose their minds.

-3. Instead of eating one cookie or a bowl of ice cream as they desire, the sugar addict will feel out of control and eat the whole bag of cookies or a half gallon of ice cream in one sitting.
+3. Instead of eating one cookie or a bowl of ice cream as they desire, the sugar-addicted will feel out of control and eat the whole bag of cookies or a half-gallon of ice cream in one sitting.
 They may also binge all day instead of having one serving for dessert.

-4. Sugar addicts are repeatedly unsuccessful at cutting sugar out of their diet and keeping it out even though they have a very strong desire to give it up.
+4. People addicted to sugar are repeatedly unsuccessful at cutting sugar out of their diet and keeping it out even though they have a very strong desire to give it up.

-5. A considerable amount of time may be spent acquiring sugar-laden products by running out to the bakery or ice cream shoppe or baking at odd hours.
-The sugar addict may also engage in hiding and lying about these behaviors.
+5. A considerable amount of time may be spent acquiring sugar-laden products by running out to the bakery or ice cream shop or baking at odd hours.
+The sugar-addicted may also engage in hiding and lying about these behaviors.
 They may keep their sugar stash in a secret drawer or sneak into the closet or garage to indulge alone.

 A substantial amount of time may be spent recovering from an indulgence or a binge that impairs daily activities.
-Many sugar addicts live double lives, they often work in the field of health and wellness and struggle with guilt and shame over their eating behaviors.
+Many people with sugar addiction live double lives and struggle with guilt and shame over their eating behaviors.

-Although it isn’t listed in the criteria above, I would add that the sugar addict will rationalize and justify their use just like a drug addict.
+Although it isn’t listed in the criteria above, I would add that the sugar-addicted individual will rationalize and justify their use just like a drug addict.
 They may also go in and out of denial about their addiction and its impact on their life.

 End Your Sugar Addiction Today

-Eliminating sugar from your diet is one of the most important steps you can take to not only improve your mental, physical and spiritual health, but protect it in the future from other more serious conditions.
-It’s also one of the most simple, affordable and practical self-care strategies you can put into action.
-The power is in your hands.
+Eliminating sugar and other high glycemic foods from your diet is one of the most important steps you can take to not only improve your mental, physical and spiritual health but protect it in the future from other more serious conditions.
+It’s also one of the most simple, affordable, and practical self-care strategies you can put into action.